Last updated on July 19, 2021.

 What is kale?

-1. kale is packed with micronutrients
+1. Packed with micronutrients

-3. Great for eye health
+3. Eye health

-5. Heart healthy
+5. Heart health

 Kale works great in salads or green juices; you can buy it at supermarkets or through local growers which you can find online.